 Board of Directors

 Joel and Jackie Holcomb have been dedicated leaders of True Hope with gifts in the areas of finance and relationship building.
-They have run their own Advocare business for the past decade teaching and equipping others to be successful in the health and wellness industry.
-Joel and Jackie have 2 beautiful children and are active members in their church community.
+They are both business leaders running organizations for the past decade teaching and equipping others to be successful in the health and wellness industry.
+Joel and Jackie have 2 children and are active members in their church community.

 Mark and Eileen Rehmann are parents of 5 and grandparents of 7 and have been believers for over 25 years.
 Mark is a business leader and engineer in the technology sector.
 He has served in many ministry leadership roles including small group, mission trip, and church elder roles.
 Eileen has a passion for children and has been a pre-school teacher, elementary mentor, children’s ministry director, has filled many mission roles, and also serves with Austin Disaster Relief Network.

 David and Melissa Shiramizu have been active members of their local church for the past 12 years.
 David is serving his seconds term as an elder and teaches junior high.
 Melissa serves on the worship team and in special needs ministry.
 David and Melissa have 3 beautiful children, the youngest of whom is adopted.
 They are passionate about orphan care and have supported several families who are in the process of adopting.
 David is a math and engineering instructor and Melissa is an occupational therapist.